abedalbaset/mini_hr_system_using_django_react/Readme.txt

 Addtional :

-- This project to configure to handle S3
+- This project can handle S3
 - its include unit test to test the database by adding one row